 - Wash clothes in cold water.
 This also makes clothes last longer.
 While you’re at it: if you only ever wear clothes once before tossing them into the hamper, or you do laundry every day, you are almost for certain washing clothes more often than necessary, which wastes a lot of electricity, water and money.

 - Find your ideal dishwashing method.
-While dishwasher manufacturers claim their products use less water than washing by hand, hand washing doesn’t use any electricity.
-The electricity used by dishwashers produces something like 840 pounds of carbon dioxide (or around 350 for Energy Star appliances, which is still a significant amount).
+While dishwasher manufacturers claim their products use less water than washing by hand, hand washing doesn’t use any electricity (unless your water heater is electric).
 As for water, dishwashers do reportedly use less water than the typical hand washer, but the typical hand washer fills a basin completely with water (2 inches should do it) runs water the whole time they’re washing, and this isn’t necessary.
 Particularly in a small household that barely owns enough dishes to fill a dishwasher, I still believe hand washing can be more water efficient when it’s done right, and it certainly saves electricity.
 (Also: if you’re rinsing and scraping dishes off at the sink before using the dishwasher, then you’re almost surely going to save water doing it by hand instead.)

 - Line dry your clothes.
 This is definitely not convenient, or even remotely practical, for everybody.
 But if you can line dry clothes, it’ll save a noticeable amount on your electric bill.
 Unless you have a gas washer – then the savings may be less significant, but it still impacts your carbon footprint.